yash01234/Classroom-Bot/README.md

 </center>
 <hr>

+### (Phase 3 Testing Plan)

+Setting up Classroom bot is a vital part of its success.
+We have created a sample evaluation list to see if it is easier than "X" to setup than anything else.
+See [our outline](./docs/testing-the-idea.md).

 ### Why a developer cares

 1. Quantify the time taken by a user to scroll through all the resources vs using the Classroom-Bot.
 Contact the owner for more information on the prototype of the website that can make your as well as participants' task easy to do lab experiments.